L5lua/L5-website/docs/reference/save.md

 **Note that it is not recommended to call this function within draw as it will save repeatedly on every render.**

+If the user doesn't have write permission for the current directory then it will save to a default directory and print a warning and output location.

 ## Examples

 save example 1